Home/Medications/

 Comparing retatrutide, Mounjaro, and Wegovy

-Compared with Wegovy and Mounjaro, retatrutide acts on more hormones and has shown greater average weight loss - up to 24.2% at 48 weeks in a phase 2 study.
+Compared with Wegovy and Mounjaro, retatrutide acts on more hormones and has shown greater average weight loss—28.7% at 68 weeks in the first phase 3 trial.

 Features